Product Configuration

 Version Naming

-We recommend following semver (Semantic Versioning) conventions.
+We recommend following semver (Semantic Versioning)

 - Provides clear version hierarchy